 Don't Text and Drive

-You don’t have to look far to see evidence of our Don’t Text & Drive message.
-From our billboard messages, signage at Glenbrook Square Mall, and public service announcements on TV and radio to the two vehicles and one city bus wrapped in Don’t Text & Drive graphics, we’re reminding drivers across the region not to be distracted by texting behind the wheel.
+Parkview Trauma Centers hopes to reduce these tragedies with its Don't Text & Drive campaign.
+You don’t have to look far to see evidence of our Don’t Text & Drive message - from billboards to public service announcements on TV and radio to vehicles, clothing and more!
+Our goal is to remind drivers across the region not to be distracted by texting behind the wheel.
 In addition, we’ve connected with a vibrant community through our Don’t Text & Drive page on Facebook.